 When it comes to images, you can drag and drop image files directly from your desktop onto an image content block.
 You can also upload them using the Image Library or use the URL of remotely hosted images.

 The image element provides a built-in image file manager for browsing and adding images.
-The image file manager opens over the builder and can be used to browse, search, and select images from the Image Library that you wish to use in your email message.
+The image file manager opens over the builder and lets you browse, search, and select images from the Image Library to use in your email message.

 With the handy image file manager, you can: